Best Chest Protectors for Fencing Reviewed & Rated

 Shape and Size

 There are two main measurements to concern yourself with: width and cup sizing.
 If you’re a male, then you probably don’t need to concern yourself with the latter.
-Protectors for women, however, are designed to fit for a specific cup size.
+Protectors for women, however, are designed to fit for specific cup size.

 As you may have seen, traditional fencing chest protectors can come in all shapes and sizes.
-Normally, you have the flat shape for men and the more rounded shape for women.
+Normally, you have a flat shape for men and a more rounded shape for women.
 Like all other forms of clothing, chest protectors come in sizing—meaning cups.
 For rounded chest protectors directed at women, a general cup sizing should be used to find out the perfect size for you.
 A good comparison would be to sports bras, as you never want to wear anything that doesn’t fit you.
-Not only can a non-fitting chest protector restrict your movement, it could seriously injure you.
+Not only can a non-fitting chest protector restrict your movement, but it could also seriously injure you.
 Be sure that your fencing chest protector is the most adequate fit before moving on to other elements.

 In addition, many fencing chest protectors come with an adjustable option.
 They’re equipped with straps, often made of nylon or other soft fabric, that allows you to easily adjust the width of the protector.
 This determines how tight or loose it is around your chest.
 Having a properly fitted width can greatly help support your chest, back, and shoulders while also being more comfortable.
 You never want to use an ill-fitted protector, as it can compromise its very purpose if it continues to fall off or leave marks.
 We highly recommend finding chest protectors that are equipped with adjustable straps to improve both comfort and fit.

 With the new rule in place, chest protectors will now have to be covered with a soft EVA mesh or foam to simulate the feel of skin upon foil impact.
 Because of this, breathability has become a vital issue and is an aspect of chest protectors you should prioritize.
-Not only is EVA foam harder to wash than plastic, it can also be even less breathable, despite it seeming the other way around.
+Not only is EVA foam harder to wash than plastic, but it can also be even less breathable, despite it seems the other way around.